Date: December 3, 1992

 B. Official Personnel Folders shall not include information concerning employees' particular problems or efforts to rehabilitate them except as may be contained in specific charges leading to a letter of reprimand.

 For additional information about this chapter, contact your servicing Human Resources office.
-For information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management, at Krista_Holloway@fws.gov
+For information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management, at Krista_Bibb@fws.gov